WP Engine Smart Search

 • Support advanced search query operators

-After purchasing and enabling on the environment of your choice via the User Portal, the WP Engine Smart Search WordPress plugin will be installed automatically.
+After purchasing and enabling on the environment of choice via the User Portal, the WP Engine Smart Search WordPress plugin will be installed automatically.

 Licensing